 Jackson then did what he used to do 40 years prior when he was the city’s police chief, before the one-man department was shut down for lack of funds: He cordoned off the area, boarded up the windows and doors and asked a few people to guard the house, trying to protect any evidence that may be inside.
 He also talked to witnesses, learning of three individuals who may have been involved.
 Jackson says he gave all the information he’d gathered to the state troopers as soon as they arrived.

 However, almost two years later, no arrests have been made.
 Jade Williams’s death is classified as “suspicious,” according to an Alaska Public Media report.
 Jackson says state troopers he spoke with suspected the case was a homicide caused by blunt-force trauma.
 Alaska police declined to comment on the case.

 Jade’s death illustrates an epidemic coming to light in Alaska—and in other areas around the U.S.—involving hundreds, and possibly thousands, of murdered or missing Native American women.
 Legislative, funding and awareness-raising efforts are under way, and it’s getting some political traction with help from the #MeToo movement.
 Some campaigns use the social media hashtags #NotInvisible and #MMIW (Missing and Murdered Indigenous Women) to call attention to the crisis.

 However, it’s a multi-faceted problem with no simple solution.

-“It’s heartbreaking,” Jackson tells A&E Real Crime.
+“It’s heartbreaking,” Jackson tells A&E True Crime.
 “This has been going on for quite a while, and it hasn’t stopped.”